 I 751 Supporting Documents

 The part that takes the longest is gathering together the I 751 supporting documents.
-If you have to send the pack off 3 months before the Green Card expires, I’d suggest looking into the whole process 3 months before that.
-(So therefore either 6 months before the expiration date or 1 and half years after entering the USA).
+If you have to send the pack off 3 months before the Green Card expires, I’d suggest looking into the whole process AS SOON AS YOU LAND IN THE USA and start collecting evidence NOW.

 You’ll need to download the PDF file with the I 751 instructions, this tells you the type of supporting documents that you should include.
 This was another frustrating part of the process for me.
 My husband already had a house before we were married and before I came to the USA, therefore my name isn’t on the mortgage and it was something that we never bothered adding me on.
 However the visa asks for things like joint evidence of mortgage or rent payments, so for all I know I may end up being rejected because of that.
 Time will tell.

 It’s also a pain, because a lot of companies and places are going ‘paperless’ which yes is great for the environment and all of that but absolutely useless when it comes the USA government that are trying to single handedly destroy the Amazon Rainforest one visa application at a time.
 So rather than just keeping hold of statements that come in the post, you physically have to search accounts for them and print them off yourself.

 So just like the I 130 application, I created a cover letter stating what I was including as my I 751 supporting documents, it was more like a table of contents, in which I tried to include something for each ‘point’ that they stated in the I 751 instructions.

 - Check for $680 (total sum of the $595 filing fee and 1 x biometrics at $85)